-The Concordia University Texas Library, located in Building F on the main campus, holds over 150,000 books, in print and/or online format, as well as a growing collection of DVDs, CDs, and vinyl recordings.
-The library subscribes to more than 100 academic databases with access to several thousand online journals, many in full-text format, and over 500 journal titles in print format.
-For items not held in our collection, the library offers Interlibrary Loan, by which patrons can have materials sent to this library from other participating libraries.
-CTX Library is also a member of the TexShare Library Consortium, which allows our patrons to receive a card to directly access and in some cases even check out materials from other participating area libraries across the state.
-There are a variety of places for individual and group study in the building; we host the primary campus computer lab as well as provide WiFi throughout the building and campus.
-For research help, students can contact library staff, by phone at (512) 313-5050, email at library@concordia.edu or text us at (512) 981-7550.
-In some cases librarians also visit classrooms.
-Our website (www.concordia.edu/library) offers both on-campus and off-campus users access to our online catalog and databases through a sophisticated discovery tool ("Jump Start") that streamlines access to all library online resources with one search box.
+The Concordia University Texas Library, located in Building F on the main campus, holds over 200,000 books, in print and/or online format, as well as growing collections of DVDs, CDs, and vinyl recordings.
+The library subscribes to more than 100 academic databases with access to several thousand online journals, many in full-text format, and over 200 journal titles in print format.
+Our website (www.concordia.edu/library) offers both on-campus and off-campus users access to our online catalog and the majority of our online databases through a sophisticated discovery tool ("Jump Start") that streamlines access to library resources with one search box.
 We provide online research guides and tutorials to assist users during all stages of their research and writing process.
+For personalized research help, students can contact library staff -- by chat on the main library webpage (concordia.edu/library), by phone at (512) 313-5050, by email at library@concordia.edu, or they can text us at (512) 981-7550.